tirohia/tirohia/README.md

 tiro
 1. (verb) (-hia) to look at, inspect, examine, observe, survey, view.

-I am a bioinformatician, currently working as the implementation lead for the Rakeiora Project, a [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz/) initiave building a prototype precision medicine system designed with Māori to aid research and clinical practive in Aotearoa.
+I am a bioinformatician, currently working for the CHildrens Cancer Insititue in Sydney working on tumor classification and knowledge extraction.

 I don't get to code anywhere near as much as I would like these days.